 Bears in Hazenmore’s upcoming full-length album Atlas was recorded in Regina in Spring 2017 with Justin Bender at Blue Door Recording, mixed and mastered by Rob Morrison at RMS-LABS.
 The record features ten songs centred thematically on memory and its tie to specific locations.
 The band pushes their ever-evolving sound with intertwining guitar and horn textures, contemplative lyrics, and irregular time signatures.
-Atlas is set for release on June 15th, 2018, and the group supported its release with a twenty-three date Canadian tour.
+Atlas was released on June 15th, 2018, and the group supported its release with a twenty-three date Canadian tour.
 Bears in Hazenmore are set to embark on their Star Maps Tour in October 2018, featuring stops in Thunder Bay, Toronto, Ottawa, and Montreal.

 “Epic.
 That’s the first word that comes to mind when listening to this amazing builder of a song [These Northern Mountains] by this indie-folk-soundscape band from Swift Current….
 Check ’em out if you like Bon Iver, City and Colour or Great Lake Swimmers”